 21 Top-Rated Day Trips from London, England

-While London has plenty of attractions of its own to keep any tourist busy, so many wonderful places to visit lie all around it that you're certain to be tempted to take at least one day trip while you're here.
-Some of the best day trips from London are as close as the magnificent palace of Hampton Court, but you can travel farther in a day—all the way to Paris, in fact, thanks to high-speed trains.
+While London has plenty of attractions to keep tourists busy, so many wonderful places to visit lie close by that you're certain to be tempted to take at least one day trip while you're here.
+Some of the best day trips from London are as close as the magnificent palace of Hampton Court, but you can travel farther in a day — all the way to Paris, in fact, thanks to high-speed trains.

 Find the best places to visit and things to do with our list of the top day trips from London, England.